-What Is Parental Alienation?
+What Is Parental Alienation

 What Is Not Parental Alienation

-Parental alienation is one parent’s attempt to eradicate the relationship between the child and the targeted parent without reasonable justification.
-However, a child rejecting a parent on reasonable grounds does not constitute alienation.
+Parental alienation is one parent’s attempt to eradicate the child’s relationship with the targeted parent without legitimate justification.

-Good reasons for rejection include a history of family violence, child physical, emotional, or sexual abuse, neglect, mental disorders, or substance abuse.
-Rejection due to these reasons is an estrangement, not alienation.
+Good reasons for the child’s rejection include a history of domestic violence, child physical, emotional, or sexual abuse, emotional neglect, mental disorders, or substance abuse.

 Parental Alienation vs. Parental Alienation Syndrome